 What are Design Research Types and Applications?

-Let’s have a think of the design practice and how design research contribute to the development of different design solutions, products, services, and systems.
-Both design and research are human activities and in his book, the Craftsmanship, Richard Sennett describes design as a craftsman practice that involves using different materials and elements to provide a final design solution.
-Over the years of working in design industry, before moving to the academia, research was integrated part of our practice as a design team.
+Let’s think of the design practice and how design research contributes to the development of different design solutions, products, services, and systems.
+Both design and research are human activities, and in his book, Craftsmanship, Richard Sennett describes design as a craftsman practice that involves using different materials and elements to provide a final design solution.
+Over the years of working in the design industry before moving to academia, research was an integrated part of our practice as a design team.

 With a closer look to the design thinking process, we can observe that design research is a bit tricky due to the interdisciplinary nature of design.
 The interaction between design and research is affected by the level of the research conducted, its purpose, who is doing it, and when it is practiced in the design process.
 Have a think of these questions and try to reflect on your own design practice.